maxint-rd/TM16xx/README.md

 - Support for release, click, doubleclick and long press button detection using callback functions.
 - Added [library examples](/examples).

+Functionality in original library by Ricardo Batista:
+- Support for the TM1638 and TM1640, including common anode TM1638 module;
+- Helper methods for displaying numbers in decimal, hexadecimal and binary;
+- Support for multiple chained TM1638 and for TM1638 in inverted position;
+- Support for dimming the display and LEDs and for for writing text;
+- Reading simultaneous button presses on TM1638;

 ## Features & limitations
 - The current version of this library supports ESP8266, Atmel ATmega (e.g. ATmega328 and ATmega168) and Atmel ATtiny MCUs.
 Due to the required memory, the smallest ATtiny MCU supported is the ATtiny44.
 Please let me know if you've successfully used this library with other MCUs.
 - The TM16xx chips offer no support for daisychaining multiple chips, but when separate Clk or Latch lines are used the Din line can be shared for combined displays.